rdeneau/gitbook-fsharp-training/fundamentals/3-first-concepts.md

 let helperOk instruction (source: string) = [...]
 // Type annotation needed here  : ^^^^^^

-// If there is a function equalivalent to the method, it will work let info list = if list.Length = 0 then "Vide" else "..." // 💥 Error FS0072...
+// If there is a function equivalent to the method, it will work let info list = if list.Length = 0 then "Vide" else "..." // 💥 Error FS0072...
 let info list = if List.length list = 0 then "Vide" else $"{list.Length} éléments" // 👌
 ```